 For information on Measurable Skill Gains documentation requirements, refer to VRSM A-500: Measurable Skill Gains.
 For information on Credential Attainment documentation requirements, refer to VRSM A-600: Credential Attainment.

-When a course of study is changed more than twice, approval from the VR Manager is required before VR continues sponsorship of costs associated with training.
+When a course of study is changed more than twice, approval from the VR Supervisor is required before VR continues sponsorship of costs associated with training.

 C-405-2: Participation in VR Services and Training